DISCOVERING GOD’S PURPOSE FOR YOUR LIFE (Part 2)

 Third, Discover your uniqueness in life:

-You are on your way to discovering your unique purpose in life when you begin to discover who you are, what is special about you, or what makes you different from any other person in the world.
+You are on your way to discovering your unique purpose in life when you begin to discover who you are, what is unique about you, or what makes you different from any other person in the world.

 Fourth, Recognize your undying passion: